 “The same,” he said, smiling.
 “Looks like you just got in town.
 What’ll it be?”

-Andy looked at me, and shook his head.
-“Sorry to hear that.
+“Thanks for your service.
+First one’s on the house.
+Sorry to hear that.
 She just told you?
 After coming all this way?”

-“Yeah,” I said, taking a long drink.
+“Yeah, just like that,” I said, taking a long drink.